-My first book project, The Black Star Lines: Nkrumahist Scholars, Pan-Africanism and the Project of Black Studies, examines Ghanaian intellectuals who worked to transform and radicalize the study of Africa in academic and intellectual centers around the Atlantic.
+My first book project, The Black Star Lines: Nkrumahist Scholars and Pan-Africanism 1960-1980, examines Ghanaian intellectuals who worked to transform and radicalize the study of Africa in academic and intellectual centers around the Atlantic.
 The project weaves together local and transnational histories around the Atlantic based on more than four years of archival research and oral interviews in Ghana, Senegal, Grenada, Trinidad and Tobago, the United Kingdom, and the United States.
 It contends that networks of intellectuals produce and advance radical scholarship even if their country of origin opposes it.
 Beginning with the military overthrow of President Kwame Nkrumah in 1966, I examine how Ghana became increasingly hostile to intellectuals close to Nkrumah.
 Consequently, many Nkrumah-inspired scholars found intellectual homes abroad, including at the UN-funded development institute IDEP (Institut Africain de Développement Economique et de Planification) in Dakar and in American universities and colleges.
 These academics helped shape the development of Black Studies in the United States.
 Their efforts to stimulate a global movement of Black consciousness extended into the Caribbean and South America as well, reaching places like Grenada and Suriname.
 In exile, these Nkrumah-influenced scholars maintained firm ties with their counterparts who remained in Ghana.
 Their actions and seminal ideas also reimagine Africa and its diaspora as a terrain of unified political action and intellectual research.
 Their stories offer insight into the circulation and influence of Black internationalist thought and organizing within and outside of Africa.
 My project, thus, shifts historiographical attention from the Ghanaian state as the custodian of radical politics to transnational networks of Ghanaian intellectuals whose thought and initiative furthered radical Black internationalism and forged innovative approaches to African Diaspora Studies through the 1970s and well into the 1980s.
 Nkrumah’s overthrow marked a moment of grass-roots transformation and the advent of a new field rather than heralding a period of intellectual decline and stagnation.
 My work uses a ground-level study of transnational Black radicalism to enrich the sociology of knowledge production.

 Field Research Sites: Ghana, England, Senegal, Grenada, Trinidad & Tobago, France, and Suriname